 July 20th (21st in Italy) marks the 40th anniversary of the American landing on the moon.
 Everyone is making a nod to this great event, with TV specials, documentaries, interviews, heck – even Louis Vuitton came out with an extra special ad and web feature (as if they were the Official Sponsor of the Nasa Suitcase Supply).

-Basically, Tito Stagno, comfy in his RAI studio in Rome, was shouting (probably to best the on-location reporter, Ruggero Orlando live from Houston, “It’s Landed!”
+Basically, Tito Stagno, comfy in his RAI studio in Rome, was shouting (probably to best the on-location reporter, Ruggero Orlando live from Houston), “It’s Landed!”
 Orlando chimed in, “No, it still has 10 meters to go!”
 Stagno couldn’t see the images just then being transmitted.
 From the base on the Sea of Tranquility, Stagno, trying to be the first, went down in history all right – for muddying the waters – as his name, Still Pond, suggests.

-Another tidbit: The only other one who couldn’t see the landing was the third Astronaut, Michael Collins.
+Another tidbit: The only other person who couldn’t see the landing was the third Astronaut, Michael Collins.
 His job was to stay in orbit to retrieve his comrades.
 Fittingly, our Michael was born in Rome – on the Via Tevere.

 As the reporter for the Corriere della Sera so appropriately remarked of the occasion, “Noi siamo di quelli che quando il dito indica la luna, guardiamo il dito.”